Comprehensive guides

 • Digital media containing pornographic material (USB drives, hard drives, DVDs)

-• Sex toys and sexual toys Although legal ambiguity exists, Mauritian customs considers sex toys to be "obscene objects" under the law.
+• Sex toys and sexual toys Mauritian customs considers sex toys to be "obscene objects" under the law.
 They can be confiscated upon arrival.
-Some accounts suggest that one or two units for discreet personal use might be tolerated, but the risk of confiscation and a fine remains.
-The sale of these items is strictly prohibited in the country (maximum penalty of 10 years imprisonment and a fine of 100,000 rupees).
+Some accounts suggest that one or two units for discreet personal use might be tolerated, but the risk of confiscation and fine remains. sale The possession of these items is strictly prohibited in the territory and punishable, according to the law, by a maximum sentence of 10 years in prison and a fine of 100,000 rupees: this heavy criminal penalty is aimed at commercial activities, with tourists in personal possession mainly risking confiscation and a customs fine.

 Our recommendation Avoid bringing these types of items to prevent embarrassment and complications when going through customs.